mrjuan1/soko-clone-prototype/README.md

 This project sadly has no mobile, browser or gamepad support.
 Only PC with a keyboard (and mouse on the pack selection screen).

+Original levels are by me, Sokoban levels are by the original Sokoban creators, Thinking Rabbit (c).

 ## Future enhancements

 Probably won't ever be any, but PRs are welcome!
 See [TODO.md](TODO.md) for some ideas that didn't make it in.